edgeworx/docs/content/en/docs/guides/_index.md

 Toc: False
 ---

-## Build an Edge AI app to Detect People, then Deploy it Anywhere.
+## Build an Edge AI App to Detect People, then Deploy it Anywhere.

+![face-detection-app](/images/Guides-home-hero.jpg)

 #### FIX ME replace placeholder image below with real html and content

-![face-detection-app](/images/Guides-home-hero.jpg)